catdev42/inception/PREPARATION.md

 ## URL

-Add the URL to /etc/hosts file with "ip login.42.fr"
+Add the URL to /etc/hosts file with "ip login.42.fr" (in the vm)